 A carnelian agate with several beautiful eyes from Botswana, Africa.
-This specimen is about 3/4? in length.
+This specimen is about 3/4 inch in length.
 The image below is a close-up of the large eye.

 What Are Eye Agates?

 An eye agate is an agate that exhibits one or more round concentric markings known as "eyes."
-The photo at right is a piece of carnelian agate with several beautiful eyes.
+The accompanying photo is a tumbled stone of carnelian agate with several beautiful eyes.
 It is from Botswana, a country in southern Africa that is famous for its colorful and interesting agates.

-People are fascinated with eye agates.
+Many people are fascinated with eye agates.
 They marvel that nature could produce such perfect circles.
-Eye agates are often selected for use in jewelry, carried as pocket stones, placed in a collection or very carefully cut into cabochons.
+Eye agates are often selected for use in jewelry, carried as pocket stones, placed in a collection, or very carefully cut into cabochons.
 Many people believe that an agate with an eye is a special stone of value that should be treasured.

 How Do Eye Agates Form?

-Eye agates are most commonly found in agate nodules.
-These nodules usually form when silica precipitates within a rock cavity.
-This cavity can be a bubble in a lava flow, a fracture in rock layer or a fossil that has dissolved away.
+Eye agates are usually found in agate nodules.
+These nodules form when silica precipitates within a rock cavity.
+This cavity is often a gas bubble that was trapped in a solidified lava flow.
+Or, it can be the internal cavity of a fossilized shell.

-This origin on the inside walls of a cavity explains why eyes are most commonly found in the outer "husk" of an agate nodule.
+This origin on the inside walls of the cavity explains why the eyes of an agate are most commonly found just below the outer "husk" of an agate nodule.